JihongZ/jihongz.github.io/_posts/2017-11-08-SEM-Homework.markdown

 ### Local Misfit

-By looking into local misfit with residual variance-covariance matrix we can get the clues to improve the model.
+By looking into local misfit with residual variance-covariance matrix, we can get the clues to improve the model.
 According to the model residuals, item 4 has relatively high positive residual covariance with item 5 and item 6.
 It suggest that one-factor model underestimate the correlation among item 4, item 5 and item 6.
 In other words, there may be another latent factor could explain the covariances among item 4, 5, 6 that cannot be explained by a general Affective attitude factor.
-Moreover, modification indices also suggest that adding covariances among item 4, 5 and 6 will improve chi-square much better.
-Thus, I add one more factor - AAE.
-AAE was labeled as affective attitude towards educational environment which indicated by item 4, 5, 6.
+Moreover, modification indices also suggest that adding covariances among item 4, 5 and 6 could improve chi-square of model higher which means much better model fit.
+Thus, I decided to add one more factor - AAE.
+AAE could be labeled as affective attitude towards educational environment which indicated by item 4, 5, 6.
 The other latent factor - AAC which was indicated by item 1, 2, 3 was labeled as Affective Attitude towards communication.

 ``` r
 resid(model1, type = "normalized")$cov %>% kable(caption = "Normalized Residual Variance-Covariance Matrix",digits = 3)